ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 # Message Transport {#message-transport}

-Communications between DAP participants are carried over HTTP {{!RFC9110}}.
+Communications between participants are carried over HTTP {{!RFC9110}}.
 Use of HTTPS is REQUIRED to provide server authentication and confidentiality.
+TLS certificates are to be checked according to {{!RFC9110, Section 4.3.4}}.

+## HTTP Status Codes

+HTTP servers participating in DAP MAY use any status code from the applicable class when constructing HTTP responses, but HTTP clients MAY treat any status code as the most general code of that class.
+For example, 202 may be handled as 200, or 499 as 400.

 ## Presentation Language

-With some exceptions, we use the presentation language defined in {{!RFC8446, Section 3}} to define messages in the DAP protocol.
+With some exceptions, we use the presentation language defined in {{!RFC8446, Section 3}} to define messages in the protocol.
 Encoding and decoding of these messages as byte strings also follows {{RFC8446}}.
 We enumerate the exceptions below.

 ### Variable-Length Vectors

 {{Section 3.4 of !RFC8446}} describes a syntax for variable-length vectors where a range of permitted lengths is provided.
-By convention, DAP always specifies the lower length limit of variable-length vectors to be `0`.
+This document always specifies the lower length limit of variable-length vectors to be `0`.

 ### Structure Variants